 Welcome to The ME Show with Gary Burgess

-Gary started the new season interviewing Dr Charles Shepherd who provided an update on M.E. research, the NICE guideline review and the important patient surveys that are feeding into that process.
+Gary started the last season interviewing Dr Charles Shepherd who provided an update on M.E. research, the NICE guideline review and the important patient surveys that are feeding into that process.
 There is a note of cautious optimism about the developments taking place in the world of M.E.

 “Thank you Gary and to the ME Association for supporting you in this and to all your guests for their input too.
 We need to keep at it as a community and eventually we’ll have a breakthrough!”